-*Note- Area of floor means the area of the floor that has the heating elements underneath.
+*Note- Area of the floor means the area of the floor that has the heating elements underneath.

-For ceilings that are 8 feet tall, use the formula; area of floor x 10.
-For example if you have a 20x20 room, the area is 400sq.ft.
-Take this number and multiply it by 10, in this case the answer will be 4000W.
+For ceilings that are 8 ft tall, use the formula; area of floor x 10.
+For example, if you have a 20x20 room, the area is 400sq.ft.
+Take this number and multiply it by 10, in this case, the answer will be 4000W.
 Take a look at the article In-Floor energy requirements to see if Mysa is compatible with this system.